 It only makes sense to purchase an expired domain that has high ranking for the keywords you want to achieve a high ranking in.
 If you can’t find an expired domain that fits the book's desired keyword profile, then plan on instituting other SEO tactics like building quality backlinks, writing blogs or developing guest blogs either personally or by hiring a blogging service.

 It’s important to verify the expired domain is already indexed in Google.
 This speeds up the ability to get the SEO advantages you’re looking for.
 If the expired domain is not indexed, Google will reindex it when the domain is brought back to life.
 In that case, you’re back in a situation in which the expired domain is treated like a new domain, meaning you have to establish trust and authority.

 You want to purchase an expired domain that enables you to use it to your SEO advantage.
 There are two primary strategies for meeting this goal.
-One is reaching out to webmasters to discuss linking back to your website.
+One is reaching out to webmasters, bloggers, and authors to discuss linking back to your website.
 The second strategy is creating a URL redirect.